novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-100.md

 "Operating a business with loans is essential.
 It can't be helped.
 But it was quite severe.
 By the way, Hyun-woo, what's up with you?
 I thought you were someone who sees these things accurately."

-"I roughly predicted it.
-But I can't do anything about my friend's father."
+"I gave them prediction.
+But it is up to my friend's father to follow it."

 "That's true."